 A real estate broker

-acts as an intermediary between sellers and buyers of real estate or “real property“ (land, property, mixed-use, multi-family, etc.) and attempts to find sellers who wish to sell and buyers who wish to buy.
+acts as an intermediary between sellers and buyers of real estate or “real property“ (land, property, mixed-use, multi-family, office, etc.) and attempts to find sellers who wish to sell and buyers who wish to buy.
 Brokers are usually licensed.

 CRE Business Development